UtrechtUniversity/yoda/docs/administration/configuring-yoda.md

-common_custom_dns_enable     | Set custom DNS servers (default: false, only supported only on Ubuntu) common_custom_dns_primary    | Primary custom DNS server (default: Google DNS servers, only supported on Ubuntu) common_custom_dns_secondary  | Secondary custom DNS server (default: Google DNS servers, only supported on Ubuntu)
+common_custom_dns_enable     | Set custom DNS servers (default: false, only supported only on Ubuntu) common_custom_dns_primary    | Primary custom DNS server (default: Google DNS servers, only supported on Ubuntu) common_custom_dns_secondary  | Secondary custom DNS server (default: Google DNS servers, only supported on Ubuntu) common_insecure_config_check | Check configuration for insecure settings. 'auto' (the default value) enables the checks if and only if `yoda_environment` is set to a value other than "development".
+Other valid values are: "enabled" and "disabled".

 Note: if one of these variables are different for a host then define them in the corresponding host specific variables file (host_vars).